 enterprises (HBEs) into their supply chains.

-Kroger was among 52 other corporate inductees, including AT&T, Johnson and Johnson, and Toyota.
-Honorees that were recognized spent between $25 million to upwards of $1 billion with Hispanic-owned companies in 2015.
+Corporate Honorees that were recognized spent between $25 million to upwards of $1 billion with Hispanic-owned companies in 2016.

 Kroger ranked 8th on the 17th annual list of America's Top 50 Inclusion Corporations.
 OMNIKAL (formerly DiversityBusiness.com) announced the Omni50 Award Winners, which are the top 50 U.S. corporations awarding the most business to the growing, culturally diverse vendor/supplier marketplace.
 This is the seventh consecutive year that Kroger has been recognized on this list.
 Kroger has an ongoing commitment to connecting with our customers and serving the multicultural marketplace of the future.
 In their annual survey, OMNIKAL asks its 2 million member businesses to answer 10 questions about inclusive business practices in the marketplace.
 Their answers are based on factors such as volume, consistency and actual, quality business opportunities granted through contracts awarded to the diverse supplier marketplace.

 Several years ago, Kroger was looking to expand its billion-dollar organic brand—Simple Truth®—beyond food into sustainable and compostable disposable products.
 We were looking for a supplier with expertise in making 100% compostable products and found TrueChoicePack Corp.
 (TCP), based in Dayton, Ohio.